wikitimetraveler/piboom/README.md

 - `say` package for Windows text-to-speech
 - `espeak` for Raspberry Pi text-to-speech
 - Express.js community for the web framework

-- **Special thanks** to **David Lane** (Pure Mathematics degree, Computer Science minor, Youngstown State University, 1991) whose 30+ years of development experience guided this project's architecture and elegant solutions
+- **Special thanks** to **David Lane** (B.S.
+Pure Mathematics , A.S.
+Computer Science, Youngstown State University 1991 whose 30+ years of development experience guided this project's architecture and elegant coding solutions
-- **AI Collaboration**: This project demonstrates the power of human expertise combined with AI assistance (ChatGPT and Claude)
+- **AI Collaboration**: This project demonstrates the power of human expertise combined with AI assistance (ChatGPT and Cursor)
+ **Special thanks** to **Steven Wedekind** for his master craftmanship with all things crafted
 ---
+This shows that the BOOM box is the result of human mathematical ability + human craftmanship + development wisdom + AI collaboration - a perfect example of how the future of development should work! 🧮🤖🎵
 **🎤 Ready to rock with voice control?
 Initialize Voice and Start Listening!** 🎵✨